piechologist/GhosttyExtensions.jl/README.md

 > two different key combinations for the same, simple task ("Just copy this selection!"), please open
 > an issue and I'll share the details.

+> [!NOTE]
+>
+> GhosttyExtensions 0.8.1:
+>
+> Add mouse click events for the upcoming Ghostty 1.3.0.
+Limitation: the cursor does not move up or down
+> on multi-line prompts, it does only move left or right on the line the cursor is on.

 ## Features

 Shell integration: